 One of the Northeast’s great backpacking adventures proves that good things don’t come easy.

 The Pemi Loop represents the ultimate goal for many New Hampshire peak baggers.
-It traverses the ridgelines of three different ranges—Franconia, Twin, and Bond—in one epic loop around the western half of the 45,000-acre Pemigewasset Wilderness.
-With its eight summits and the potential to tick four more via minor detours, the possibility of summiting a quarter of the 48 4,000-footers, all while spending a significant chunk of time in New Hampshire’s largest wilderness area, is a thrilling prospect.
-More significantly, with huge views, amazing above-treeline stretches, and the reputation for being one of the country’s hardest hikes, the Pemi Loop is a feather in the hiker’s cap and one of New Hampshire’s best, hands down.
+It traverses the Franconia, Twin, and Bond ridgelines in one epic loop around the western half of the 45,000-acre Pemigewasset Wilderness.
+Crossing eight summits above 4,000 feet—with the potential to tick four more via minor detours—the Pemi Loop provides the possibility of summiting a quarter of the 48 4,000-footers, all while spending a significant chunk of time in New Hampshire’s largest wilderness area.
+More significantly, it offers huge views and amazing above-treeline stretches, and has the reputation for being one of the country’s hardest hikes.

 Quick Facts